 Introduction to OfficeRnD Marketplace

-The OfficeRnD Marketplace allows you to add custom Stores into a digital marketplace.
-Occupiers can easily view these stores through the member portal to purchase goods and services.
-Marketplace is available for customers today with the Premium Branded Apps.
+The OfficeRnD Marketplace lets you add custom stores into a digital marketplace.
+Occupiers view these stores through the member portal to purchase goods and services.
+At the event, Marketplace was announced as available with the Premium Branded Apps.

 • Create branded storefronts for your occupiers to browse